Annual General Meeting of Shareholders in Securitas AB (publ), 2015

-The following documentation will be available at the company and on the company website www.securitas.com/agm2014 at the latest as from 14 April 2014 and will also be available at the AGM: (i) the accounting material and the Auditor’s Report, including the Board’s proposal for guidelines for remuneration to management, (ii) the statement of the auditor on the compliance of the guidelines for remuneration to management applicable since the last AGM, (iii) the complete proposal by the Board with respect to appropriation of profit and the Board’s motivated statement thereon, (iv) the proposal by the Board on authorization to resolve upon acquisition of the company’s shares and the Board’s reasoned statement thereon pursuant to Chapter 19, Section 22 of the Swedish Companies Act and (v) the complete proposal of the Board with respect to the Incentive Scheme.
+The following documentation will be available at the company and on the company website www.securitas.com/agm2015 at the latest as from 17 April 2015 and will also be available at the AGM: (i) the Annual Report and the Auditor’s Report, including the Board’s proposal for guidelines for remuneration to senior management, (ii) the statement by the auditor on the compliance with the guidelines for remuneration to senior management applicable since the last AGM, (iii) the complete proposal by the Board with respect to appropriation of profit and the Board’s motivated statement thereon, (iv) the proposal by the Board on authorization to resolve upon acquisition of the company’s shares and the Board’s reasoned statement thereon pursuant to Chapter 19, Section 22 of the Swedish Companies Act and (v) the complete proposal of the Board with respect to the Incentive Scheme.
 In addition hereto, copies of the documentation will be sent to the shareholders who so request, indicating their mailing address.

 D. INFORMATION AT THE AGM